djsurt/io/coders/python/README.md

 	echo $SHELL

-Open .zshrc in your home directory.
+If your shell is zsh, open .zshrc in your home directory.
+Add at the end of the file:

+	export PATH="/Users/MyAccount/Library/Python/3.9/bin:$PATH"

+Replace with the actual path where your python pip scripts are located.

+Close the current and open a new terminal window for the updated configuration.
+Type `echo $PATH` to verify.

 ## Conda